joycenerd/CD_2020/project_4/README.md

 openjdk 11.0.7
 ```

-You should ececute this program in Linux or Unix-like system
+You should execute this program in Linux or Unix-like system

 ## Setup

-1. Locate the project folder 406410035_prj3_v1
+1. Locate the project folder 406410035_prj4_v1
 2. Check you have the required java jdk installed in your environment
 3. Check if antlr-3.5.2-complete.jar is working in your environmnet by typing `java -jar antlr-3.5.2-complete.jar`.
 If not working you must download it from ANTLR website and put it in the project folder